 How Stars, Question Marks, Dogs, and Cows Are All Business-Related

 My introductory marketing professor was an interesting guy.
-He originally taught the radiography (X-ray Technology) classes at my college and then he decided to tackle something new and focused on his other major (Business Administration) and began teaching business classes.
-He told us his history on the first day of class when he passed out the syllabus, and I remember thinking: “is it too late to drop this class?”
-I’m so thankful I didn’t because this professor was a major reason behind my major in marketing.
-He made it fun, interesting and most importantly: easy to want to study and succeed.
+He originally taught the radiography (X-ray Technology) classes at my college.
+Then he decided to tackle something new: focusing on his other major (Business Administration), and began teaching business classes.
+He told us his back story on the first day of class when he passed out the syllabus, and I remember thinking: “is it too late to drop this class?”
+I’m so thankful I didn’t, because this professor was a huge reason I decided to major in marketing.
+He made the subject fun, interesting, and most importantly: easy to want to study and succeed.

 The point of this backstory is to explain my professor’s quirky sense of humor.
 One of the topics we learned about stuck with me even today, and that’s because of his humor.
 He explained that the Boston Consulting Group (BCG) created the BCG Portfolio Matrix in 1966 to determine each Strategic Business Unit’s (SBU) own rate of return on investment, growth potential, and level of risk.
 After he explained each quadrant, we were convinced he had made up the titles.
 However, if you ever thought that business people didn’t have a sense of humor, just take a gander at the titles they’ve given the categories: Stars, Question Marks/Problem Children, Dogs, and Cash Cows.

 Now, if you’re confused as to what each category means, don’t you fret!
 The titles actually make complete sense and will help you and your company to determine which products are doing great and which ones are struggling.